Schwab settles NY lawsuit over auction-rate debt

-NEW YORK (Reuters) - Charles Schwab Corp has agreed to settle a 2009 lawsuit in which New York’s attorney general accused the discount brokerage of fraud in the sale and marketing to investors of auction-rate securities that became illiquid.
+NEW YORK, Feb 17 (Reuters) - Charles Schwab Corp has agreed to settle a 2009 lawsuit in which New York’s attorney general accused the discount brokerage of fraud in the sale and marketing to investors of auction-rate securities that became illiquid.

 Terms were not disclosed in a settlement between Schwab and Attorney General Eric Schneiderman, which was made public in a Feb.
 13 filing with the state Supreme Court in Manhattan.